Combination Treatment for Hypertension

 Once your blood pressure is normal, your blood pressure should be measured regularly.

-Blood pressure measurements may be weekly at first.
-Over time, they may be taken less frequently once it stays normal.
+Blood pressure measurements may be performed weekly at first.
+Over time, they may be taken less frequently -- if blood pressure stays within normal range.

 It's a good idea to measure your blood pressure at home.
 This will let you know how your blood pressure varies throughout the day.